nmuldowney/nyc-marathon-capstone/README.md

 ### Motivation:

 I have been a runner for over 18 years  and it is a huge part of who I am and what has motivated me throughout my life.
-I ran the NYC marathon 4 years ago and want to analyze the results data over the last 5 years to see how the results vary over time.
-In addition, I will see if  there are any correlations with age groups and gender.
+I ran the NYC marathon in 2016 and want to analyze the results data over the last five years to see how the results vary over time.
+In addition, I will see if  there are any correlations with age groups and sex.
 I will also explore more behind the results and pull in other datasets to uncover insights about the runners and potential trends that correlate with the weather on race day and the runners' home country's economy.

 ### Data Questions:

-1. How do the NYC marathon results vary over the last 5 years?
+1. How do the NYC marathon results vary over the last five years?
 2. Are there trends in age group and sexes with performance?
 3. Is there a correlation between weather on race day and performance?
 4. Is there a relationship between runners' finish times and GDP Per Capita of their hometown?